MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Experiments

 \subsection{Settings}

-We conducted extensive evaluations on 9 proprietary and 11 open-source models as detailed in the Appendix \ref{appendix:baselines}.
-Our main experiments were conducted under two settings: zero-shot and zero-shot + CoT~\cite{wei2022chain}, in order to examine whether reasoning enhances performance.
+We conducted extensive evaluations on 11 proprietary and 10 open-source models as detailed in the Appendix \ref{appendix:baselines}.
+Our main experiments were conducted under two settings: zero-shot and zero-shot + CoT~\citep{wei2022chain}, in order to examine whether reasoning enhances performance.
 For further analysis, we introduced the following categories of comparative models: (1) Models with different scales.
-(2) ``Thinking'' model and its base version. (e.g., Gemini-2.0-Flash and Gemini-2.0-Flash-Thinking).
+(2) ``Thinking'' model and its base version. (e.g., Gemini-Flash and Gemini-Flash-Thinking).

-\textbf{Multimodal Inputs}: For models supporting full-modal inputs (e.g., Gemini-2.0-flash), we further compare their performance with and without audio input to evaluate its influence on reasoning results.
+\textbf{Multimodal Inputs}: For models supporting full-modal inputs (e.g., Gemini-2.0-flash), we further compare their performance with and without audio input to evaluate its influence on reasoning.

 \textbf{Frame Selection}: Since some models only support multiple images or short video clips, we standardized the number of input frames.
 Details of frame sampling are provided in Appendix \ref{sec: exp details}.